MicrosoftDocs/fabric-docs/docs/data-factory/teams-activity.md

 ms.date: 11/15/2023
 ---

-# Use the Teams activity to send a message in Teams
+# Use the Teams activity to send a message in Teams (Preview)

 The Teams activity in Data Factory for Microsoft Fabric allows you to send a message to a Teams channel or group chat.
 The message can include dynamic expressions to be customized as much as necessary.

+> [!IMPORTANT]
+> The Teams activity in Data Factory for Microsoft Fabric is currently in preview.
+This information relates to a prerelease product that may be substantially modified before it's released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 ## Prerequisites